-Among our favorite small museums in the world: a place which celebrates Nevada’s natural and cultural heritage: the Lost City Museum in Overton, a 90-minute drive north of Las Vegas.
+Among our favorite small museums in the world and a place we intend to visit after the pandemic – the Lost City Museum in Overton, a 90-minute drive north of Las Vegas.
 A recommended itinerary includes the museum, Valley of Fire, and lunch in Overton.

 Currently closed due to the coronavirus, museum hours are usually 8:30am-430pm daily.
-There is a small admission fee.
 Tip – if you buy the annual pass, it is also valid for other Nevada state museums.
 The site is managed by the Nevada Division of Museums and History, an agency of the Nevada Department of Tourism and Cultural Affairs.

 In 1935 the Lost City Museum was built by the National Park Service to exhibit artifacts that were being excavated from Pueblo Grande de Nevada.